USEPA/workshops/lessons/03_analyze_gis_data.md

 We will work with the re-projected `dc_bnd_prj` lets set this up for some further analyis.

 1. Buffer the DC boundary by 1000 meters.
-2. Using the overlay functions, get an object that represents only the area 1000 meters outside of DC.
+2. Assign an object that represents only the area 1000 meters outside of DC (hint: gDifference).
 3. Determine the area of both the DC boundary as well as the surrounding 1000 meters.

 ## Working with rasters
+START HERE
 ## Exercise 3.3
 Let's combine all of this together and calculate some landcover summary statistics